olaoluwasalami/Devops-Learning-Plan/Readme.md

 This is a step-by-step guide on how to become a DevOps engineer, with links to free resources.

-> Resources include Books, Videos, Articles and Interactive Sessions==
+> Resources include Books, Videos, Articles and Interactive Sessions

 _Don't forget to leave a star on our repository! :star:_